h2oai/tutorials/Driverless AI/image-processing-in-driverless-ai/image-processing-in-driverless-ai.md

 14. First time using Driverless AI?
 Click **Yes** to get a tour!
 Otherwise, click **No**

-15. Name you experiment `Embeddings-Transformer-A`
+15. Name you experiment `Embeddings-Transformer-Without-Fine-Tuning`

 16. For the *TEST DATASET* select the following dataset: **car_deals_tes**